 Note: According to the Singaporean Immigration and Checkpoint Authority (ICA) parents of foreign children born in Singapore are required to obtain a travel document for the child from the Embassy or the High Commission of their nationality within 42 days from the child's date of birth and to regularize the immigration status of the child by applying for the appropriate immigration pass with ICA as soon as possible.
 For complete information contact ICA.

-Applicants for consular services are advised that effective January 22, 2013, the Embassy will no longer accept U.S. currency as payment for consular services.
-The Embassy will accept payment by credit card (Master Card, Visa Card, or American Express), or in Singapore currency only.
+Applicants for consular services are advised that the Embassy does not accept U.S. currency as payment for consular services.
+The Embassy will only accept payment in Singapore currency or by credit card (Master Card, Visa Card, or American Express).
+Please note that credit card charges will be made in US$ and foreign exchange charges may apply.